zng-ui/zng/TODO/Variables.md

 # Animation

 * `Var::is_animating`.
-    - Need better track of animation end, current implementation only updates on the next `is_new`.
-    - Need to review filtered mapping vars,
+    - Need to review filtered mapping vars.
+    - Need to review change to `false` without var update.
 * Cancel animation if set from other source?
- * Idea:
-   - An animation takes control of a var once in the first time it sets it.
-   - The var can only be updated by it's current controller.
-   - Any new animation takes control of the variable.
-   - Manually setting the var removes control from any active animation.
- * Idea (extra):

 * Config animation fps.
+* Timed assigns, like setting to specific value after a delay, with `is_animating` flagged while it waits.

 ## Storyboard/Key-frames

 Need to integrate with multiple animations stuff.

-- Possibility of blending multiple animations(with different weights) into one?
+* Possibility of blending multiple animations(with different weights) into one?
 Not the default behavior.

 ### Builder Style